omaramgadd/ROS-GUI/README.md

 - Display OneDrive Capacity: Retrieves and displays the capacity of the OneDrive storage.

 - Additional Utilities: Functions for formatting file sizes, fetching bag information, and managing UI elements.

+### License
+This project is licensed under the MIT License.

+### Contact
+For any questions, feedback, or suggestions, feel free to contact me.